influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/about_the_project/custom_output.md

 ```

 Just like that we have a type in Go that implements the needed interface.
-In order to allow for the `.url` and `.database` methods we want, just define fields on the type with the same name.
+In order to allow for the `.url` and `.database` methods we need, simply define fields on the type with the same name.
+The first letter needs to capitalized so that it is exported.
+It's important that the fields be exported since they will be consumed by the node in the `kapacitor` package.
-The first letter needs to capitalized so that it is exported the rest of the name should have the same case as the method name.
+The rest of the name should have the same capitaization as the method name.
 TICKscript will take care of matching the case at runtime.
 Update the `housedb_out.go` file.